- How do I know how much to pay?

 Enter your username and student number as shown on your invoice, as well as your Postcode or Country to load your student account.

-View the How to pay your fees via USC Online Payments video tutorial in the USC Central Guide for a demonstration.
+View the How to pay your fees using USC Online Payments guide (PDF 925KB) for instructions.

 Note: Online payments for tuition fees only apply to tuition fees, SSAF to SSAF charges, Other to Other charges etc.

 * May take longer during peak times or outside the hours of 8am-6pm (AEST).

 You can use BPAY to make payment from your savings, cheque or credit card account via your financial institution's internet banking website or telephone banking service.

 - Logon or phone your banking institution and select BPAY.